sarahciston/codingcare/posts/guide.md

 How do we acknowledge them?

 * Not assuming defaults when you speak, when you plan and organize, when you [XXX]
 * A bit of structure helps.
-Codes of conduct or community agreements provide understandings around the way we conduct our conversations and other interactions (see Section [XX]).
+Codes of conduct or community agreements provide understandings around the way we conduct our conversations and other interactions (see Section [8]).
-* Building routines and other structures that establish balance and equal access to resources, like the opening check-ins discussed in Section [XX] that make sure everyone has an opportunity to share.
+* Building routines and other structures that establish balance and equal access to resources, like the opening check-ins discussed in Section 8 that make sure everyone has an opportunity to share.

 [The practices we learn in casual community [can/could/might] help us reshape formal communities as well.]